gidonkatten/create-asa-with-ssc/README.md

 # create-asa-with-ssc

-The project **hasn't been security audited** and should not be used in a production environment.
+This project **hasn't been security audited** and should not be used in a production environment.

 ## Setup
-To insall all required packcages, run: `pip install -r requirements`
+To install all required packages, run: `pip install -r requirements`.

 ## Usage
 There are a number of bash script files which execute the goal commands for you.